Cannabis culture: Hippie

+Hip hop

+The denigration of hard drug use by inner city youth played a prominent role in the entrenchment of marijuana in the Hip-Hop culture.
+Blunts are a favored method of consumption.
+Following Cypress Hill's debut and Dr. Dre's The Chronic, the early 1990s launched cannabis from taboo to commonplace among the scene.
+Songs featuring lyrics about plant, pot leaf imagery and nods to smoking accessories like Zig-Zag rolling papers, shifted the perspective of pot.
+“I think marijuana/weed was always part of the culture, it was just underground,” Sen Dog told Cuepoint.

+Australia

+Australia's harm-reduction policy allows for the legality of certain drug use as a form of medication and healing provided by public healthcare.
+This has led to a higher dependency on cannabis for cannabis users following what the National Library of Medicine refers to as DSM-IV.

+Netherlands

+In the Netherlands, coffee shops sell cannabis under certain strict provisions, due to marijuana's classification as a 'soft drug.'
+The Dutch policy of tolerance is generally considered successful but some concerns arise over drug tourism and cultivation, as it is still illegal to grow marijuana.

 Events

 Notable cannabis-related events have included the Cannabis Cup, Global Marijuana March, Hanfparade, High Times Medical Cannabis Cup, MardiGrass, Spannabis, and Tokers Bowl.

 Annual events in the United States include the Boise Hempfest, Emerald Empire Hempfest, Freedom Rally, Great Midwest Marijuana Harvest Festival, Hash Bash, Missoula Hempfest, Moscow Hemp Fest, National Cannabis Festival, National Cannabis Summit, Olympia Hempfest, Portland Hempstalk Festival, Salem Hempfest, and Seattle Hempfest.
+One of the most recent highlights in the cannabis industry has been the growing popularity of 420 festivals in the United States.
+These festivals bring together cannabis enthusiasts, businesses, and advocates to celebrate cannabis culture and innovation.

 Media

 Media coverage of marijuana has progressed in recent history.
 Attention and coverage of the drug began in the 1930s when fabricated horror stories of its effects were used to scare the public and influence public opinion.
 To push the negative connotations of marijuana even more, films such as Marihuana (1936) and Reefer Madness (1937) were created.

 Cannabis-related media include Cannabis Planet, High Times, Stoner TV and Weedtuber.
-Websites include Leafly, MassRoots, Merry Jane, Price of Weed, and Wikileaf.
+Websites include Leafly, MassRoots, Merry Jane, Price of Weed and Wikileaf.
+Podcasts, another format adopted into cannabis media, include Seed to CEO, Weed + Grub and Cannabis Law Podcast.

+Video games

 The social game Pot Farm created "the largest cannabis community on earth", with 20 million unique players across its platforms and a 2011 figure of over 1 million users on Facebook.
+Wiz Khalifa's WeedFarm app (launched in 2017) was a casual mobile game where users tended to a cannabis farm and brand with the rapper's help.
+A number of similar tycoon style-games have been released.